Haj Aqa Nourollah: Biography

-Haj Aqa Nourollah was the son of Ayatollah Shekh Mohammad Baqer Najafi–the author of Hedayat Al-Mosttahsredin.
+Haj Aqa Nourollah was the son of Ayatollah Sheikh Mohammad Baqer Najafi–the author of Hedayat Al-Mosttahsredin.
 Haj Aqa Nourollah's grandmother was the late Ayatollah Sheikh Mohammaed Jafar Kashef Al-qeta’s daughter who was one of the descendants of Malek-e Ashtar Nakhai, the commander of Alī ibn Abī Ṭālib.

 He was born in 1859.
 After finishing his education in Islamic science, he became a mujtahid (clergyman practicing religious jurisprudence).
-He believed that the main problem of Iran during Qajar period was the Russian and English interventions in Iran affairs as well as the king's and oppressors’ tyranny.
+He believed that the main problem of Iran during the Qajar era was the Russian and English interventions in Iranian affairs as well as the shah's and oppressors’ tyranny.
 Nouroullah along with his brother, the late Ayatollah Shekikh Mohammad Taqi Najafi was entitled to Aqa Najafi.
-He struggled in Isfahan for half a century over the “tobacco boycott movement” (1309 AH) until Shah Reza Pahlavi's reign (1346 AH).
+He struggled in Isfahan for half a century over the “tobacco boycott movement” (1309 AH) until Reza Shah Pahlavi's reign (1346 AH).

 Activities

 Among his important measures were fighting against foreign goods; using domestic products; the idea of establishing Qeraatkhaneh; Islamic hospitals; establishing Yatimkhaneh (orphanage); establishing newspaper Safa Khaneh Community (a place for discussion between Muslims and Christians) and many other social and cultural activities.
 He was recognized as the head of the clergy of Iran; moreover Marja’-e taghlid (source of imitation) introduced him to the parliament as one of the five clergy who supervised the religious laws.